CyprusCodes/cmnd-docs/docs/Embed Widget/commands.md

 ```

 :::info
-These cmnd commands can be called without calling `window`
+These CMND commands can be called without calling `window`
 :::
 **Below is an example**